dbt-labs/docs.getdbt.com/website/docs/community/resources/speaking-at-a-meetup.md

 ## Pair it with a blog post

 The hardest part of nailing a great talk is the content, so if you’ve made it this far, you’ve already done most of the work.
 Turning your content into a blog post is a great way to solidify your thinking, and get some extra exposure.
-If you’d like to be featured on the [dbt Blog](https://blog.getdbt.com/), reach out to us on Slack.
+If you’d like to be featured on the [dbt Blog](https://blog.getdbt.com/), please email us at [community@dbtlabs.com](mailto:community@dbtlabs.com).

 We’ll also be adding more resources on how to write about your work soon!